November 11, 2008

 Charley Fox, two-time recipient of the Distinguished Cross, died on October 18th in a car accident.
 Another WWII veteran gone, and as with many, an interesting tale exists in his past.
 Credited with injuring Rommel (although he didn't know it at the time and it was denied by Germany), it's often thought that the loss of Rommel from Hitler's strategy team helped sway the war for the Allies (though it's wondered if has Rommel lived the July 20 plot against Hitler might have succeeded).
 After the war, Charley was an advocate for veterans and trained many.
 He died wearing his uniform.

+The Stone of Folly is a wonderful stop motion animation released in 2002.
 Luckily, for those of us who don't own a copy, it was shown on the Canadian short film show Bravo!Fact Presents.
 Their website contains a treasure trove of Canadian short film (check the linked video).

 What killed Sgt.
 Gray?
 "He survived the war only to die at home.
 An exploration of his death and his combat unit's activities reveals what can happen to soldiers who feel the freedom -- or the pressure -- to do things in war they can't live with later." -- An American Radioworks documentary.

 You know, sometimes, you want to read about an upcoming economic nightmare, sometimes, you want to read about Obama's transition team, sometimes, you want to read about the Rifleman's Creed, and sometimes, you just want to see squirrels dance to Michael Jackson (SLYT).

 Newspaper Website Design: Trends And Examples.
 News websites can be intriguing to examine from a design perspective.
 Regardless of what type of news they cover, they all face the challenge of displaying a huge amount of content on the home page, which creates plenty of layout, usability and navigational challenges for the designer.
 The lessons that can be learned from examining how news websites address these challenges can be valuable for designers who work with other types of websites, including ones with blog theme designs.

 The End of the Wall Street Era.
 “We always asked the same question,” says Eisman.
 “Where are the rating agencies in all of this?
 And I’d always get the same reaction.
 It was a smirk.”
 He called Standard & Poor’s and asked what would happen to default rates if real estate prices fell.
 The man at S&P couldn’t say; its model for home prices had no ability to accept a negative number.

 The author of Liar's Poker on the collapse of the subprime industry.